harshithraj08/firebase-authentication/README.md

 - Prevent user to access sign in and sign up components when a user is already logged in
 - Save user data to localstorage when user is logged in

+**If you love this project then show your love by simply sharing this repo with others and don't forget to put a GitHub star ⭐ !
+Thanks** :pray: